 If you are a Veteran, patient or concerned family/friend in need of suicide prevention assistance, please call:

-Veterans Crisis Line Dial 988 then press 1 Press #1
+Veterans Crisis Line 988 Press 1

 What is the Suicide Risk Management (SRM) Consultation Program?